stolostron/rhacm-docs/_pages/board_maintenance.md

 ## Existing issues

   - Keep up with existing issues, but no issues should be 6 months old untouched, for instance.
-Removing three `stale` bots is a possible sign of inefficent template, process, not enough information, low priority, etc...
-Please close issues that are going no where after three `stale` bots, or remove our `squad doc` label.
-Originator can always open new effort during the next release.
+Removing three `stale` bots is a possible sign of inefficient template, process, not enough information, low priority, etc...
+Please close issues that are going nowhere after three `stale` bots, or remove our `squad doc` label.
+Originator can always open a new effort during the next release.
 (Including `blog` issues)
   - If issue is not release work or customer reported, ask if still valid based on the current doc.
 (Compare to latest release)
   - If an enhancement or an addition is requested internally, it may be suitable for the next release.
 Ask the originator and PM.